| Evolution: 12 fret to 14 fret

 variety of woods with their "custom

-classical wooden mosaic rosette," which, alas, is visually rather
+classical wooden mosaic rosette," which, alas, was visually rather

 overpowering.

-This guitar was originally released with a spruce top.
-It is
+This guitar was originally released with a spruce top, dedicated to "Women In Music."
+It was

 effectively

 their version of the Nick Lucas.
-Have a look at it here
+Have a look at one here

 old Gibsons,